William J. Hughes: Election history

 Prior to his appointment as Ambassador, Hughes served 10 terms in the U.S. House of Representatives, representing New Jersey's Second Congressional District longer than anyone in history.
-He first ran for Congress in 1970 when he challenged incumbent Congressman Charles W. Sandman and lost by fewer than 5,000 votes.
+He first ran for Congress in 1970 when he challenged incumbent Congressman Charles W. Sandman Jr. and lost by fewer than 5,000 votes.
 Hughes did not run for office in 1972 but again sought election to Congress in 1974 and won with 57% of the vote as one of the so-called "Watergate Babies" who were swept into office in the wake of the Watergate Scandal and the resignation of President Richard Nixon.
 In 1976, Hughes faced Assemblyman James R. Hurley of Millville in his first reelection bid and won with 62% of the vote.
 In subsequent elections, Hughes' winning percentage averaged 60%.
 During the 1984 election, Hughes outpolled President Reagan in his district by a margin of 63% to 62%.
 He outpolled President Bush in 1988 by 66% to 58%, and outpolled President Clinton by 57% to 40%.